python-rope/rope/README.rst

 Overview
 ========

-`ropee`_ is a customized branch I maintain that is based of the python refactoring library, `rope`_.
+`ropee`_ is a customized branch I maintain that is based off the python refactoring library, `rope`_.
 All related documentation can be found in its repository.